jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ## Local Functions

-A local function might be known from other programming languages and would mean a command that is defined within another command.
+A local function might be known from other programming languages and means a command that is defined within another command.

 In a different programming language this might look as follows: